agersant/level-99/README.md

 ## Create and Invite the Bot

 - Follow [these instructions](https://discordpy.readthedocs.io/en/latest/discord.html)
-- Make sure you list at least the following in required permissions:
+- Make sure you give your bot the Administrator permission.
-    - Manage Roles
-	- Manage Channels
-	- View Channels
-	- Send Messages
-	- Add Reactions
-	- Connect
-	- Speak
 - Feel free to customize your bot's name and icon
 - From the `Bot` tab on the Discord website, click the `Copy` button to copy your bot's Token.
 Save it on your computer as an environment variable named `DISCORD_TOKEN_LEVEL99`.
 Please note that this Token is different from the `CLIENT ID` and `CLIENT SECRET` on the `General Information` page for your Discord App.